sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

 - The `cv` field is mandatory.
 It contains the **content of the CV**.
 - The `design` field is optional.
 It contains the **design options of the CV**.
 If you don't provide a `design` field, RenderCV will use the default design options with the `classic` theme.
 - The `locale` field is optional.
-You can provide translations for some of the strings used in the CV, for example, month abbreviations.
-RenderCV will use the default English strings if you don't provide a `locale` field.
+It contains all the strings that define the CV's language (like month names, etc.).
+If you don't provide a `locale` field, the default English strings will be used.
 - The `rendercv_settings` field is optional.
-It contains the **settings of RenderCV** (output paths, etc.).
-If you don't provide a `rendercv_settings` field, RenderCV will use the default settings.
+It contains the settings of RenderCV (output paths, keywords to make bold, etc.).
+If you don't provide a `rendercv_settings` field, the default settings will be used.

-!!! tip
+!!! tip "Tip: JSON Schema"
     To maximize your productivity while editing the input YAML file, set up RenderCV's JSON Schema in your IDE.
 It will validate your inputs on the fly and give auto-complete suggestions.

     === "Visual Studio Code"